BiggameBritton/BiggameBritton/README.md

 - 👋 Hi, I’m @BiggameBritton
-- 👀 I’m interested in learning web developing
+- 👀 I’m interested in learning data and business analyzing
-- 🌱 I’m currently learning HTML, JAVA and CSS
+- 🌱 I’m currently learning HTML, JAVA, CSS, Python and SQL.
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me ...